 - You name it…

-Next thing to do is to make your definition as precise as possible, then keep tweaking it and updating it as you get stronger and more experienced.
+Next thing to do is to make your definition as precise as possible, then keep updating it as you get stronger.

 Nothing is written in stone, buddy.
-And there is always, always, room for improvement.
+There is always, always, more room for improvement.
+So don’t settle.

 2. Visualize Mental Toughness

 Whatever the mind can conceive and believe, it can achieve, as the saying goes.
-This might sound like a new age, self-help nonsense, but when it comes to the world of performance—provided that you are realistic—it’s really practical, especially over the long haul.
+This might sound like a new age, self-help nonsense, but when it comes to the world of performance—provided that you are realistic—it’s really practical.

 Build the habit of taking, at least, 5 to 10 minutes each day to mentally rehearse your running (and life) goals.